Ed Week toolkit

 Don’t forget to follow the tips in the department’s staff social media toolkit (staff only) and ensure parental permission is in place for any students you feature on social media.

-Host a COVID safe event
+Host a virtual or COVID safe event

 Event ideas for schools